-- NordVPN: Good budget choice.
-Tons of servers and good speeds.
-Zero logs.
-Unblocks Netflix and other streaming sites.
+- NordVPN: Our top recommendation for Nvidia Shield!
+Tons of servers and good connection speeds.
+Zero logs and strong encryption.
+Works with Netflix and other content streaming sites.
+Comes with a 30-day money-back guarantee.

-- IPVanish: Strong security, decent speeds, and works great with Kodi.
-No logs.
+- IPVanish: Strong security, decent connection speeds, and works great with Kodi.
+Strict no-logs policy with military-grade encryption.

-We’ve curated the best VPNs for Nvidia Shield based on the following criteria:
+We’ve tested and curated the best VPNs for Nvidia Shield based on the following criteria:

 - Works with Nvidia Shield (Android TV)